Price of Locality in Permutation Mastermind: Are TikTok influencers Chaotic Enough?: Introduction

 Our notions of locality are a particular case of playing Mastermind on a Cayley graph.
 Given a set of generators $\Gamma$ of $S_n$, we can define the $\Gamma$-Permutation-Mastermind game in which the codemaker chooses a secret vertex of the Cayley graph $\Cay(S_n, \Gamma)$, then the codebreaker guesses an arbitrary starting vertex $v_0$, and for $t \ge 1$, the codebreaker must guess a vertex $v_t$ adjacent in $\Cay(S_n, \Gamma)$ to $v_{t-1}$.
 Equivalently, a vertex $v_t$ such that $v_{t-1}^{-1} v_{t} \in \Gamma$.
 Naturally, we can define in turn a $\Gamma$-strategy for the standard permutation Mastermind as one that always plays according to the rules of the $\Gamma$-Permutation-Mastermind game.
 For example, for any $k \geq 2$, we define $L^{(k)}_n$ as the set of all permutations in $S_n$ whose support has size at most $k$.
 A strategy of permutation Mastermind is then said to be $\ell_k$-local if its consecutive guesses differ in at most $k$ positions, or equivalently, if it plays on the Cayley graph $\Cay(S_n, L^{(k)}_n)$.
 We purposely present this more general version of the definition to motivate a natural direction of future research: studying permutation Mastermind under other sets of generators.

-\paragraph{Query complexities.} Let $A(n)$ be the minimum $T$ such that there exists an adaptive strategy that determines $\sigma^\star$ within $T$ guesses in the worst case.
+\subparagraph*{Query complexities.} Let $A(n)$ be the minimum $T$ such that there exists an adaptive strategy that determines $\sigma^\star$ within $T$ guesses in the worst case.
 Let $S(n)$ be the analogous minimum for static strategies.
 For local versions, define: \( A_{\ell}(n,k),\;A_{w}(n,k),\;S_{\ell}(n,k),\;S_{w}(n,k) \) as the minimum worst-case number of guesses among adaptive/static strategies subject to the corresponding locality constraint ($\ell_k$ or $w_k$).
-An illustration of an optimal adaptive strategy for the $\ell_2$-local setting, computed by brute force, is depicted in~\Cref{fig:optimal strategy}.
 The main previous results that contextualize our work are summarized in~\Cref{table:res}.